sentclose/sentc-docs/docs/guide/e2ee/searchable.md

 ::::

-Now the length of the hashes is maximal 4.
+Now the length of the hashes is maximally 4.

 ## Going further